Ewall1106/data-structures-and-algorithms/README.md

-## data-structures-and-algorithms
-limited things need repeat infinitely, simple things as also.
+Limited things need repeat practice infinitely, simple things as also.